civboot/civboot/blog/0007-fngi-intro.md

 be trivially implemented on a microcontroller.

-In general, fngi is designed so that even it's "dynamic" libraries can work well on very minimalist hardware, meaning it is possible to build software which does dynamic things (like write and compile programs) on minimalist hardware.
+In general, fngi is designed so that even it's "dynamic" libraries can work well on very minimalist hardware, meaning it is easy to build software which does dynamic things (like write and compile programs) on minimalist hardware.

-Fngi's use of roles instead of syscalls or function templates makes the abstraction of the "operating system" and a program simpler and easier to test for functions that use them.
+Fngi's use of roles makes the abstraction of the "operating system" and a program simpler and easier to test.